At a glance: the top 9 lodges in Namibia

 Sandfontein Lodge & Nature Reserve Hotel

-But seriously, if you’re toying with the idea of a luxury lodge in Namibia, don’t want anything too conceited, but still want to feel like you are in your very own desert oasis—Sandfontein Lodge & Nature Reserve could be it for you.
+But seriously, when I was toying with the idea of a luxury lodge in Namibia, I didn’t want anything too conceited, but still wanted to feel like I was in my very own desert oasis—Sandfontein Lodge & Nature Reserve did the trick.

-Sandfontein’s very own restaurant, bar & grill are a necessity, since there is nowhere else far and wide to feed yourself.
-You’ll be content staying put though, either resting in style, swimming at the outdoor pool, or taking advantage at the activities on offer (everything from scenic drives to canoeing or private flights).
+Sandfontein’s very own restaurant, bar & grill is a necessity, since there is nowhere else far and wide to feed yourself.
+I was content staying put, though, either resting in style, swimming at the outdoor pool, or taking advantage of the activities on offer (everything from scenic drives to canoeing or private flights).

 The lodge is in the very south of Namibia, away from literally everything unless you consider Fish River Canyon close by (you could also use it as a stopover on the way to or from South Africa).